raeTen/celestia-g2-stereoscopic/README.md

 for shutters hmd and whatever comes up in the future.
-I'll contribute more on this issue, but I don't own a hmd yet, I'm waiting for "quadbuffering", and I need a period of time to be in the code again, there are several things to do, and I've other ideas which
+I'll contribute more on this issue, but I don't own a hmd yet, I'm waiting for "quadbuffering", and I need a period of time to be in the code again, there are several things to do, and I've some other ideas which we could implement.

 So there are many of you like me who want celestia to be continued, let's say celestia took a well-earned rest ;-).
+The forum has been reborn, so there are only milestones on the way.
 At least good software is never "ready" or perfect, and I am pretty sure, we will continue this brilliant project.
 Of course!

 Essentially my modifications will work on any platform, maybe there are issues which I can't expect without testing. e.g. there were issues with Mac and F2/F3 Keys in 2009.
 Now there's a qt-widget

 ##-------------

 Build and use (Linux):
 For testing purposes you even don't need a final "make install", you may run the binary out of your local clone path, and solve the -z's issue,